destinyae/citrea/CONTRIBUTING.md

 - Completed
 - Abandoned (closed)

-After that, you may either request a task for yourself from the issues, or open an issue and state that you want to work on it.
+After that, you may either request a task for yourself from the issues or open an issue and state that you want to work on it.
 We, as maintainers, will gladly assign that particular section to you.

 #### Continous Integration